-5 Inspiring Writing Quotes From African American Authors - The Write Practice
+5 Inspiring Writing Quotes From African American Authors

-Inspirational writing quotes from authors are plastered all over my Pinterest boards.
-I have quotes that sit on my desk right where I can see them if I glance away from my computer.
-If I’m in a slump or a rut, scrolling through the “Advice To Writers” Twitter account can pick me right back up.

-In honor of Black History Month, I want to share five quotes from black authors that are sure to give you the push you need to write something fantastic.
+In honor of Toni Morrison, I want to share five quotes from Black authors that are sure to give you the push you need to write something fantastic.

 Everyone has a story inside them they can and must tell, even if they don’t know it yet.
 No one story is the same, which means you and only you can tell the one sitting inside your head and heart, waiting to be written.